vegidio/mediaorient/README.md

 - Images: `.bmp`, `.gif`, `.jpg` (`.jpeg`), `.png`, `.tiff`, `.webp`
 - Videos: `.avi`, `.mp4` (`.m4v`), `.mkv`, `.mov`, `.webm`

-The CLI supports two additional image formats: `.avif` and `.heif`.
+The CLI supports two additional image formats: `.avif` and `.heic`.

 If you want to work with additional file extensions in the library, like those two above, you can use the functions `AddImageType` or `AddVideoType` before performing any orientation calculation.
 This allows **mediaorient** to include these file types during calculations.